mariosknl/moviedb/README.md

 # MovieDB API using ReactJS

 This is my version of a movie database using MovieDV API.
 You can search for a movie and check for all the results associated with it.
-It's a simple yet powerful UI.
+It's a simple yet powerful project.
+See details of a specific movie but click the `View Movie Details` link which navigates you to a new page with all the details about that movie.
+You can then click `Back` button which gets you back to the homepage where you can still see the movies you searched for populating again.
+If you want to search for a new movie, you must click the red `X` button before typing your new one.
+Click `Submit` and watch the movies displaying to you.
+Hope you enjoy.

 ## BUILD WITH

 - ReactJS
+- MovieDB API
+- React Hooks
-- Tailiwind
+- TailwindCSS
 - React Hooks Form
 - React Router DOM 6
 - Framer-Motion